Navigating the World of DSPM for AI and Why It is Mission Critical for Enterprise Organizations

 ChatGPT Enterprise and Consumer Usage Tracking

 The line between a user's personal and professional life blurs when it comes to tools like ChatGPT.
-Even when employees may have access to ChatGPT enterprise, they may unknowingly input sensitive company data into their personal account.
+Even when employees may have access to ChatGPT Enterprise, they may unknowingly input sensitive company data into their personal account.
+According to Cyberhaven’s research, almost 40% of employee interactions with AI tools involve sensitive data, with one-third of employees accessing Gen AI tools from personal accounts, outside any corporate oversight.

 To address this risk, a DSPM for AI strategy should: